InerGH/OS-Project1/README.md

 ## Overview

 This project simulates an energy-efficient CPU scheduler based on the concept of **Dynamic Voltage and Frequency Scaling (DVFS)**.
-The goal is to compare how a standard CPU scheduling algorithm (such as Round Robin) performs against a DVFS-enabled scheduler that dynamically adjusts CPU performance levels according to system load.
+The goal is to compare how a standard CPU scheduling algorithm (Round Robin) performs against a DVFS-enabled scheduler that dynamically adjusts CPU performance levels according to system load.
 The project demonstrates the trade-off between energy consumption and process turnaround performance.

 This work is developed as part of the **Operating Systems** course, focusing on process scheduling, CPU utilization, and energy efficiency.
+The project is implemented in **C language** using the **GCC compiler** and tested in **Visual Studio Code** with a terminal-based setup.

 ## Objectives